FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

-Day 4 - Wednesday, January 27 {#day-4---wednesday-january-27 style="text-align:center;"}
+Day 4 - Wednesday, January 27
 -----------------------------

 Wednesday was probably my favorite day of the conference.
 This was